-Discontinuation of opioid therapy may be considered if problematic patterns are noticed, opioid therapy is not effective, or goals are not being achieved.
-It is important that the prescriber and patient have agreed upon reasons to terminate therapy before initially prescribing the medications.
-This should be part of the initial agreement.
+Discontinuation of opioid therapy may be considered if problematic patterns are noticed, opioid therapy is ineffective, or goals are not being achieved.
+The prescriber and patient must agreed-upon reasons to terminate therapy before initially prescribing the medications.
+This termination plan should be part of the initial agreement.

 The clinician should have a method for addressing prescription drug misuse.
 Minor infractions may result in patient counseling and intensifying monitoring activities.
 More severe behaviors may require the clinician to discontinue prescribing controlled substances.
 If patients are found to be diverting prescription medication, immediate cessation of the prescriptions is appropriate.
 In most other cases, it is appropriate to taper the controlled substances to reduce the risk of inducing a withdrawal syndrome.

-When stopping the medication, it is important that the patient and prescriber agree.
+When stopping the medication, the patient and prescriber must agree.
 For patients who decide to continue treatment with another prescriber, the prescriber may consider maintaining the current dose for 4 weeks.

 When appropriate, a tapering schedule should be implemented to avoid withdrawal.
-A reduction of 10% every 7 to 14 days until the patient gets to a lower dose at which time a 5% reduction every 2-4 weeks may be done.
+A reduction of 10% every 7 to 14 days until the patient gets to a lower dose, a 5% reduction every 2-4 weeks may be done.

 Individuals who have shown aberrant behavior should be offered other non-opioid options.
-For patients who have engaged in criminal activity (such as diverting drugs or altering prescriptions), should be referred to a substance abuse treatment program and discharged from the practice.
+Patients who have engaged in criminal activity (such as diverting drugs or altering prescriptions) should be referred to a substance abuse treatment program and discharged from the practice.

 Drug diversion is the use of legal drugs for illegal purposes or the use of prescription drugs for recreational purposes and is a key concern in the use of controlled substances.